olaide-hok/rental-radar/README.md

 # Rental Radar

-> A web application to help you find your next rental property.
+> A platform for browsing and finding rental accommodations.

 ## Features

-Here are some of the current features that Property Pulse has:
+Here are some of the current features that Rental Radar has:

 -   [x] User authentication with Google & Next Auth
 -   [x] User authorization